 Photo shoots are generally in the Luberon or Alpilles regions.
 Keep in mind that the Côte d’Azur (Nice, St Tropez etc) is a little far from here.

 If you’ve rented a villa and would like a photo shoot on the property, that is no problem.
-See the sidebar of the website to see the many villas offered by Provence Holidays.

 How Long Are the Photo Shoots?

 After coordination and date and location, you pick the length of the photo shoot.
 This ranges anywhere from 30 minutes to a whole day, with 1 or 1.5 hours being the most popular.
 The longer the photo shoot, the more locations we can explore.
 Combining photos of both the countryside and a beautiful hilltop town is ideal.